Sign In Forgot Password

 Join us on Shabbat

-Happy Minyan Friday Night Service
+Friday Night Happy Minyan Service

 Shabbat Morning Services

 A traditional service with a welcoming congregation.
 Whether you are a long time member, or new to our Kehillah, you'll find new connections on Shabbat at Temple Beth Am.
-Stay with us after services for Kiddush and lunch - free and open to all who attend.
+Stay with us after services for Kiddush lunch - free and open to all who attend.
 This is a great way to meet new members of the congregation, or to find out more about us if you are considering having you or your family join our synagogue.
 Services begin at 9:30AM.

 Kiddush Lunch